How to remove yourself from data brokers

 Tier 1: Remove these first

-These are the highest-traffic, most data-rich broker sites.
+These are the highest-traffic, most data-rich places.
 They appear most often in Google results and are the most likely to be used by someone searching for you.
-Removing your data from these sites eliminates the majority of your casual exposure:
+Removing your data from these sites eliminates the majority of your casual exposure.
+Focus on:

 Tier 2: Get to these next